aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > It turns out that there are two matters under your control that bear on this.
 Some work attracts a  bonus rate, and the loading of this work can be manipulated.
 It seems to be generally accepted on the shop floor that more than 30% bonus work is  'good' while less is  'bad'.
 There is another and unpleasant kind of job which you can always run (or not); this, according to agreements, involves a flat 10% extra payment for the whole shift.

+> The production director has said that when you start on Monday you must operate this system as best you may.
+But until delicate negotiations at a higher level are completed he would like to see as little trouble as possible.
+So you set to work to discover what actually happens - and it follows a definite pattern.

+> If there is smooth working (i.e. no dissidents) on a  shift, it  will continue on the next shift unless the proportion of bonus work is bad.
+Then there is trouble, unless it  is clear that the previous shift made a  loss - in which case the trouble makers make no headway, because the earlier loss realistically explains the bad bonus.
+Indeed, if the bonus is good following a loss making shift, trouble will certainly break out while people argue what the management is up to.

+> If there is  trouble on a  shift, then that too goes on into the next shift, even when the bonus is good and the extra payment is  made, if the first shift made a profit.
+But there is  an interesting exception to this; if the extra payment work is not put in, this seems to be taken as a sign that the order book is  falling and that men may be laid of.
+At any rate the trouble stops.
+When the trouble shift also makes a loss, then this weakens the dissidents' hand, and there is  no trouble on the next shift - provided that the extra payment is put in.

+> Given a  profitable shift, the dissidents will see to it  that the next shift makes a  loss, unless there was also trouble on the first shift.
+In that case trouble making is apparently too dangerous -  because it  doesn't happen, unless both the bonus is bad and there is no extra payment, when the dissidents will get away with trouble making again.

 >